eonferraz/eonferraz/README.md

 I’m passionate about transforming data into strategic decisions.
 Currently, I work as **Head of Technology at SX Group**, leading projects in **process automation, data intelligence, financial analytics, and ERP integrations**.

-I also run **Peakminds**, a consulting company focused on **Business Intelligence, data integration, and quality control solutions**, where I help businesses unlock value from their data.
+I also run **Benu**, a consulting company focused on **Business Intelligence, data integration, and quality control solutions**, where I help businesses unlock value from their data.

 ---